REVERSAL POINT

 • the net debt level increases and the debt money expands;

-• as time goes by, the increase in financial leverage becomes excessive, and accounts for the destabilising factor; when the momentum of the economic stability recedes, the excess leverage in the system results in a series of default in debt-service; and
+• when the momentum of the economic stability recedes, the excess leverage in the system results in a series of default in debt-service;

 • as a consequence, debt money evaporates.
 (Minsky, 1992, pp. 7-8; 1985, p 13)